 AC power, audio, radio, microwave, infrared, optical, ultra-violet, x-ray and gamma ray.

-11) The energy of an atomic particle has a rest energy component and a linear motion kinetic energy component.
-If the particle is in an external field the rest energy may include potential energy of position.
+11) The total energy of an atomic particle has a potential energy component and a kinetic energy component.
+If the particle is in an external field there may also be potential energy of position.
 This position dependent potential energy results from overlap of the particle's electric, magnetic and gravitational fields with the corresponding external fields.

-12) The kinetic energy of linear motion component is the energy component due to linear motion of the particle's nominal position in the observers frame of reference.
+12) The kinetic energy component is the energy component due to motion of the particle's nominal position in the center of momentum frame of reference.

-13) Kinetic energy of rotation is kinetic energy due to rotation of a rigid body about an axis through the body's nominal position.
-For reasons of mathematical simplicity it is often convenient to treat kinetic energy of rotation as an increase in potential (rest) energy rather than as kinetic energy.
+13) Kinetic energy of rotation is kinetic energy due to rotation of a rigid body about an axis through the body's nominal center of momentum.
+For reasons of mathematical simplicity it is often convenient to treat kinetic energy of rotation as a component of potential (rest) energy rather than as kinetic energy.
 Kinetic energy of rotation can be important in both large rigid bodies and in gases with multi-atomic molecules.